 Welcome to Inkedfur.com‘s Furry Friday here on Lawyers & Liquor, where it’s time to let out our inner technicolor zoo to run rampant over common sense and good taste.
 For one day one each month I, the Boozy Barrister, sprout the head of a badger and become the Boozy Badger to rant profanely about legal issues and news in the furry fandom.
 So snuggle up to your favorite, unconvicted-of-any-crime fursuiter, settle in, and let’s get this Dead Dog dance started with this month’s discussion of…death.

 While March has seen a lot of death in the fandom, we’re going to be talking today about the death of the …what is this here…furry dating site called Pounced.org.
 A furry dating site?
 I thought that’s what Twitter was for.
 Huh.
 You learn something new every day, don’t you?
+You could probably see what furries get up too on websites similar to dosexvideo (https://www.dosexvideo.com/).
 I mean, with the number of furries showing their raging assholes on Twitter, I assumed…never mind.
 Let’s all turn into maw lovers and get right to the meat of the matter to discuss how the federal government swooped in to destroy the dating scene of those poor, lonely furs out there on their lonesome.